Shunsuke Michieda: Career

-2017: Debut

-Michieda's first drama appearance was on the Nippon TV Wednesday Drama series Haha ni naru broadcasting in the period of April 2017.
-Also, in August of the same year, his role in Kansai Johnny's Jr. no Owarai Star Tanjō! became his first movie appearance.
-He has made several prime-time TV appearances ever since.
-His guest appearance on "絶対零度 (Zettaireido)" in August 2018 won him acclaims from both critics and audience.
+Michieda made his television drama debut in the Nippon TV series Haha ni Naru in April 2017.
+In August of the same year, he made his film debut in Kansai Johnny's Jr. no Owarai Star Tanjō!.
+In August 2018, he made a guest appearance in the television series Zettai Reido, portraying a psychopathic high school student, a role that contrasted with his earlier image in Haha ni Naru.

-In May 2018, he worked with Kento Nagao, now a fellow member of Naniwa Danshi, on Chibikko Owarai Shichihenka Shōnen KABUKI (ちびっ子お笑い七変化 少年KABUKI).
-In October of that same year, he was chosen as a member of the Kansai branch Johnny's Jr. pre-debut group "Naniwa Danshi" (なにわ男子: Men from Naniwa, Osaka).
+In May 2018, he worked with Kento Nagao, now a fellow member of Naniwa Danshi, on Chibikko Owarai Shichihenka Shōnen KABUKI (Japanese: ちびっ子お笑い七変化 少年KABUKI).

+In October 2018, Michieda was selected as a member of the Kansai Johnny's Jr. unit Naniwa Danshi.

-In November 2019, he won first place in the NEXT category of the voting project "National Treasure Class Handsome Ranking in the Second Half of 2019" of ViVi.
+In November 2019, he was ranked first in the NEXT category of the fashion magazine ViVi's "National Treasure Class Handsome Ranking".

 In March 2020, Michieda joined the cast of the second season of BG: Personal Bodyguard, starring former SMAP member Takuya Kimura.
 He received a surprise birthday gift from the cast & crew of BG, an Italian bag delivered by Kimura himself.
-Michieda was surprised to receive such an expensive gift, promising to treasure it for a lifetime, as he had looked up to Kimura since childhood.
+Michieda later said that he would treasure the gift, as he had looked up to Kimura since childhood.

-On 29 March 2021, he starred in the stage "Romeo and Juliet", playing the role of Romeo.
-On 12 November, he made his debut as Naniwa Danshi with the single "Ubu Love".
+On March 29, 2021, Michieda played Romeo in the stage production Romeo and Juliet, marking his first solo leading role in a stage play.
+On 12 November the same year, he officially debuted as a member of Naniwa Danshi with the single "Ubu Love".

 In April 2022, Michieda appeared in the role of Hajime Kindaichi, the protagonist of The Files of Young Kindaichi.
 Regarding his decision to play the role, he said, "It's the work that inspired me to join Johnny's, and it's the work I've continuously said I wanted to do since I joined my agency, so I'm very happy that I've fulfilled my goal of seven years".
 On 14 July, he won first place in the NOW category of the voting project "National Treasure Class Handsome Ranking for the First Half of 2022" of ViVi.
 On 29 July, he played the lead role of Tōru Kamiya in Even If This Love Disappears from the World Tonight, marking his first starring role in a movie.
+For his performance, he received the Yūjirō Ishihara Newcomer Award at the Nikkan Sports Film Awards.

+In 2024, Michieda starred in the television series Mars, his first leading role in a prime-time serial drama.
+He later won Best Actor at the 27th Nikkan Sports Drama Grand Prix for the role.

+In March 2025, Michieda attended the Valentino Fall/Winter 2025–2026 show at Paris Fashion Week.

+In July 2025, Michieda ranked first in the NOW category of ViVis "National Treasure Class Handsome Ranking", entering the ranking's hall of fame.

+In October 2025, he also attended the Valentino Spring/Summer 2026 show at Paris Fashion Week.